deepspaceip/deepspaceip.github.io/testbed/README.md

 This section describes the testbed used for simulation as well as results.

 N.B.
-This is not the current status of the testbed.
-It will be updated as time permits.
+This page does not reflect the current status of the testbed, as it evolves rapidly.
+This page will be updated as time permits.

 ## Description